oclif/oclif/README.md

 ## New Commands

-Version 2 now includes all the commands in the [`oclif-dev` CLI](https://github.com/oclif/dev-cli) into `oclif`.
+Version 2 now includes all the commands from the [`oclif-dev` CLI](https://github.com/oclif/dev-cli).
 This means that you can now use a single CLI for all your oclif needs.
 These commands include:
 - `oclif manifest`
 - `oclif pack`
 - `oclif pack:deb`